Heat health warning: stay safe

 How to survive the heat

 • Drink plenty of water.
-Always take a bottle with you.
+Always take a bottle of water with you.

 • Hot cars kill.
 Never leave kids, adults or pets in cars.
 The temperature inside a parked car can double within minutes.